Vyral/base-template/_posts/2022-01-27-top-3-predictions-for-charleston-real-estate-in-2022.md

 {% include excerpt.html %}

-As we head further into 2022, I wanted to share my top three predictions for the real estate market in Charleston this year.
+As we head further into 2022, I wanted to share my top three predictions for the real estate market in Charleston this year:

 **1\.
 The market “bubble” won’t burst in 2022.** This is a topic I’m asked about constantly.
 We are driven by inventory and demand.
-There are still very few homes for sale and many buyers who want to live in this location and are actively looking for properties.
+There are still very few homes for sale and plenty of buyers actively looking for properties in this location.
 This creates a seller’s market and no likelihood for a bubble burst this year.

 {% include pullquote.html %}